 '''

-<> sudo ./artisan threatq:sync-export
+sudo ./artisan threatq:sync-export --target=/my/directory --includedeleted=Y --include-investigations=N

---target=/my/directory --include-deleted=Y

---include-investigations=N

 '''

-This example will do a search for a previous synchronization record with the same hash (comprised of the three options provided).
-If any hash matches are found, the run will use the started\at date of the most recent previous record as the start date for the current run.
+This example searches for a previous synchronization record with the same hash (comprised of the three options provided).
+If any hash matches are found, the run uses the started_at date of the most recent previous record as the start date for the current run.